MicrosoftDocs/dynamics365-guidance/guidance/business-processes/service-to-cash-create-process-service-work.md

     1. *Manage customer owned assets*

-       A parallel branch from this subprocess is *Hire to retire.*
+       A parallel branch from this subprocess is *Hire to retire* with the subprocess *Manage service resources* that leads to *Create and process service work*.

 3. *Create and process service work*

-4. *Hire to retire*

-    1. *Manage service resources*

-5. *Create and process service work*

     1. *Create service requests*